How Online Business Listings Work and Why They Matter

 Making it easy for customers to find you.
 That’s a key objective for any local business.
 And, considering most consumers search for businesses online, being easily found on the web is crucial.

-Luckily, there are hundreds of online business listing sites on the internet to help businesses accomplish this task.
+Luckily, there are hundreds of online business listing management sites on the internet to help businesses accomplish this task.
 From well-known names like Google, Yelp and Facebook to obscure sites like Manta and Brown Book, online business listings are the phone book of the digital age.

 And, as such, consumers expect these listings to be correct.
 Why?
 A recent study showed that 73% of consumers lose trust in brands due to inaccurate local business listings.